pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-15-a-chaotic-guide-to-using-docker-for-robotics-research-part-i.md

 The main idea of this article is to create a Single Source of Information (SSI) for all the parameters and specifications for a robotics project.
 This idea helps to make sure that all the parameters required to setup a robot are referenced from and can be changed via a single file.
 This helps to maintain the complexity of a large robotics projects with several sub-modules.
 Further, these specifications generally includes weights and models that might not be be feasible to be used within a docker container.
 To this end, the single source of information must be place within a shared space between the docker and the main operating system.
 Such a space also is not allocated to the total usage space of docker when works at an advantage when the same weights have to be used in two container instances (say when comparing some changes to a module).

 The remainder of the article would then focus on this concept and explain in detail each component that would allow docker to be used in such a manner.
+See [Single Source of Truth - SSOT] for more information.

 ## TL;DR